Kiberchaika/The_Blackbird_Dataset/blackbird_dataset_full_spec.md

 blackbird clone webdav://192.168.1.100:8080/dataset /path/to/local \
     --components vocals,mir

+# Clone components only for tracks missing a specific component
+blackbird clone webdav://192.168.1.100:8080/dataset /path/to/local \
+    --components vocals,mir \
+    --missing caption
+# This will only clone vocals and mir files for tracks that don't have a caption file

 # Clone subset of artists (supports glob patterns)
 blackbird clone webdav://192.168.1.100:8080/dataset /path/to/local \
     --artists "Artist1,Art*" \